IBSim/VirtualLab/docs/source/examples/ibsim.rst

 Introduction
 ************

 Image-based simulation is a technique which enables more accurate geometries of components to be modelled.
-Imaging techniques, such as X-ray or computerised tomography (CT) scanning, enable the visualisation of internal parts of a component, from which a more accurate mesh of the component can be generated compared with an idealised CAD-based version.
-These methods are able to capture imperfections in a component, such as asymmetry or cracks, yielding more realistic results from the simulation.
+Imaging techniques, such as X-ray computed tomography (CT) scanning, enable the visualisation of internal parts of a component, from which a more accurate mesh can be generated compared with an idealised CAD-based version.
+These methods are able to capture features in a component which are due to manufacturing methods, such as asymmetry or cracks, yielding more realistic results from the simulation.
+That is, image-based meshes allow simulations of components 'as manufacutred' rather than 'as designed'.

-In this example a CT scan of a `dog-bone <tensile.html#sample>`_ component is used in a `tensile test <../virtual_exp.html#tensile-testing>`_.
+In this example, a CT scan of a `dog-bone <tensile.html#sample>`_ sample is used in a `tensile test <../virtual_exp.html#tensile-testing>`_.
 The image-based mesh used for this simulation can be downloaded `here <https://ibsim.co.uk/VirtualLab/downloads/Tensile_IBSim.med>`_.

 .. admonition:: Action
    :class: Action